1. Aims of the Program

 - Foreign applicants

-- a doctoral program leading to obtention of a PhD;
+- a doctoral program leading to obtention of an M.Sc. degree;

-- Individuals admitted directly to a doctoral program after completing a bachelor’s degree or who are fast-tracked to a doctoral program must apply to the master’s scholarship program for the first two years of their graduate studies.
-They are eligible for the doctoral scholarship program only after completing their second year of graduate studies.
+- Individuals admitted directly to a doctoral program after completing a bachelor’s degree or who are fast-tracked to a doctoral program must apply to the doctoral scholarship program for the first two years of their graduate studies.
+They are eligible for the doctoral scholarship program only after completing their second year of graduate studies;

 - 2.1.4 Submit a proposal for a research project that is deemed relevant to the field of occupational health and safety: